 Where the enclosed resting-places rise.

-The motionless desire of the sculpted dead draws me.
+The still desire of the stone sleepers draws me on.

 A few tragedies, patiently carved out